Software Development at GERAD

-- Professor Gilles Caporossi has developed AutoGraphiX (AGX), a free computer system designed to help researchers in graph theory.
+- Professor Gilles Caporossi has developed AutoGraphiX (AGX) (other website), a free computer system designed to help researchers in graph theory.
 The main objective of AGX is to search for extremal graphs, i.e. graphs that minimize or maximize a graph invariant (or a function of graph invariants, which could also be considered an invariant).

 - Professors Guy Desaulniers, Jacques Desrosiers and François Soumis have developed the commercial software program GENCOL, which is used to solve applications whose solutions can be represented as pathways in networks.
 These pathways correspond, for example, to bus schedules or to rotations (pairs) of pilots and flight attendants who operate the flights offered by an airline.
 The methodology used – column generation – allows for solving problems with a few hundred million such pathways in school, air, urban, rail and sea transportation.
 In addition to column generation, dynamic constraint aggregation and integral simplex techniques using decomposition have also been integrated into GENCOL, with the collaboration of Professor Issmail El Hallaoui, allowing for solution of problems on a greater scale.